adkron/dirtyinformation.com/_posts/2014-9-24-big-decimal.markdown

 [this](https://en.wikipedia.org/wiki/Floating_point#Accuracy_problems).
 Don't go away quite yet.
 There is a way to solve this problem.

 The superhero of our day is BigDecimal.
-Let's take out example from above.
+Let's take our example from above.

 ```ruby